Feedback & Status

 Behaviours

-Multiple Toasts can be displayed at the same time using a queue system (Toast provider).
+Display multiple toasts at the same time using a queue system (toast provider).

-When the Toast is in a hover or focus state, then it does not auto-hide (pause).
-After the Toast isn’t in a hover or in a focus state, then the timer starts from where it left off (unpause).
+When the toast is in a hover or focus state, it doesn’t auto-hide (pause).
+When the toast is no longer in a hover or focus state, the timer starts from where it left off (unpause).

-Multiple Toasts can be displayed at the same time using a queue system (Toast provider).
+Display multiple toasts at the same time using a queue system (toast provider).

-When the Toast is in a hover or focus state, then it does not auto-hide (pause).
-After the Toast isn’t in a hover or in a focus state, then the timer starts from where it left off (unpause).
+When the toast is in a hover or focus state, it doesn’t auto-hide (pause).
+When the toast is no longer in a hover or focus state, the timer starts from where it left off (unpause).

 Usage